 You probably have a lot of settings in your blog’s theme.

 It is why you can help your CSS work better by making your own edits and changes.

 By changing an external style sheet, it can reference all your HTML pages.

 If you make a change to your HTML headings on one page, it will change the HTML tag on all your pages.

 It means that if you change the look of your H2 heading, it will change all H2 headings on your site.

 But you don’t need to learn all about these complications.

 You can style your blog exactly how you want it to look without knowing anything about coding.

 How to easily change your inline CSS

-The first step is to open your blog in Firefox or Chrome.
+The first step is to open your blog in Firefox, Chrome, or Microsoft Edge.